ncatlab/nlab-content/pages/5123.md

 ###### Proposition

-This map restricts to the normalized chains complex
+This map restricts to the normalized chain complex

 $$
   \nabla_{A,B} :  N(A) \otimes N(B) \to N(A \otimes B)